 Maxie’s – Milwaukee – “oysters, bbq, fresh fish”

-Stack’d Burger Bar – Water Street/Third Ward – burgers, fries, (make sure they use the GF fryer!) sandwiches, GF beer
+Stack’d Burger Bar – Water Street/Third Ward – burgers, fries, tots, chicken tenders, sandwiches, GF beer

 North Star American Bistro – Shorewood & Brookfield locations